 Lone Pine Koala Sanctuary, located in beautiful Fig Tree Pocket, Brisbane is the ideal place for a thoughtful, enjoyable and educational family outing.
 The Lone Pine Zoo has been a Brisbane institution since 1927 and is open 7 days a week from 9am to 5pm.
 Lone Pine is open over Christmas and New Year!

 You can find out how to get Lone Pine discount tickets because we have them cheaper than on the gate!

-The EKKA lumberjacks are having a well-earned break from wood chopping this year, so get amongst the timber with a tree climb instead.
+Get amongst the timber with a tree climb.
 Kids love to scale branches for a bird-eye view of the world below, and we’ve found the best climbing trees in Brisbane to do just that!

 There are lots of places in and around Brisbane to get your fix of cute baby animal encounters this EKKA public holiday, from calves and goats to llamas and deer.
 Check out our list of fabulous family-friendly petting farm destinations.